yumminhuang/RES/README.md

        content text,
        image1 varchar(255),
        image2 varchar(255));
-Our system is helping people to rent or lease houses.
-The `Topic` table is also important.
-In this table, we store all the rent or lease information.
+Our system helps people to rent or lease houses.
+In the "Topic" table, we store all the rent or lease information.
 We use a id as the primary key, and force the title of the rent or lease information to be not null.
-It is much better to use image to show parts of the house, we allow users to put some image to the database, and store the URL address of the image.
-The Topic table has a foreign, `uid`, which can identify who post the information of the house.
+It is much better to use image to show parts of the house, so we allow users to put some image to the database and store the URL address of the image.
+The Topic table has a foreign, `uid`, which can identify the poster of the information of the house.

 Reply Table: